What are the Best and Worst Tourist Attractions in South Dakota?

 With so many choices of places to visit and spend money, aside from the help of hot or cold Google reviews, how are you supposed to find out what is going to be great and what is going to be lame?
 I'm going to narrow down one you must see and one you can skip, but I won't mention anything I haven't personally been to.

-As a lifelong resident of the state, who has lived both east and west of the Missouri River, I've been to a lot of all of the places people like to go and have felt like a visitor and a local on both ends of the state.
+As a lifelong resident of South Dakota, who has lived both east and west of the Missouri River, I've been to a lot of all of the places people like to go and have felt like a visitor and a local on both ends of the state.

 Websites have posted multiple opinions on what the best and worst attractions in every state are.
 While one will say that Wall Drug is the worst and another that Mount Rushmore is the best, I don't think either of those is the best or worst.
 I think they are both in the middle.